DevNambi/blog-drafts/005 - spot pricing 2.md

 * Figure out CPU per scaling factor for each
 * How much of a discount is this compared to GCE or Azure, since they don't have this feature

-#### Rackspace

-* How much of a discount is this compared to GCE or Azure, since they don't have this feature

 ### When In Doubt, Competition